 Here are some additional tips before you place your travel trailer and storage.

-- Clean out your refrigerator and pantry and remove anything that can spoil will not attract rodents.
+- Clean out your refrigerator, freezer, and pantry, and remove anything that can spoil and will not attract rodents.
+Leave the door open during storage to prevent mold and mildew buildup in your fridge.

-- Perform a thorough cleaning on the interior of your travel trailer.
+- Perform thorough cleaning on the interior of your travel trailer.

 - Perform an exterior inspection and check for areas that might need caulking or repair.